LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

      - Removed BasePermission
      - Updated ProjectManagementPage from grid to side to side project/setting layout and support cross folder view/update
      - Support ApplicationAdminPermission update on the same panel with project level permissions.
-   - Moved ProtectedDataSettingsPanel and RequestsSettignsPanel from Biologics to components
+   - Moved ProtectedDataSettingsPanel and RequestsSettingsPanel from Biologics to components
 - Issue 48623: LKSM: revert to initial sampleCount or rootSampleCount when updating fails

 ### version 2.372.0